 What do you think of University Digital and Information services?

-Library, Special Collections and Museums and IT Services recently merged to create a new Digital and Information Services Directorate.
+In 2018 Library, Special Collections and Museums and IT Services merged to create the new Digital and Information Services Directorate.
 Together we deliver a comprehensive package of digital and other information services to the entire University community.

 The breakdown by area of the University was:

 - Satisfaction levels with the eduroam Wi-Fi service were 82% on campus and 76% at other institutions.
 This shows a continuing increase in satisfaction, 3% this year, with our on campus provision of this key service.

 - Satisfaction levels with IT varied across teaching spaces, lecture theatres, and computer classrooms returning levels of 72% (slightly down from 73% last year), 68%, and 70% respectively (similar to last year).
 A slight rise in the levels of dissatisfaction has been noted and we will continue to improve services in these areas.